heroku-examples/edm-terraform/README.md

 heroku authorizations:create --description terraform-my-app
 ```

-Once you have acquired your Heroku authorization token, combine it with your heroku account email:
+Once you have acquired your Heroku authorization token set it and your heroku email as enviornment variables:

 ```bash